Cat-Lady/BetterBoardingPirates/README.md

+#### This plugin is a part of upcoming "Endless Sky: Captain's Edition" reboot of the base game.
+Stay tuned - meanwhile, installing the plugins can help to preview the experience, together or in parts.

 # Better Pirates with Boarding Enhancements

 This plugin integrates ![BetterVanillaPirates](https://github.com/ZBok/BetterVanillaPirates) by ![Zbok](https://github.com/ZBok) with ![Boarding Enhancements](https://github.com/Cat-Lady/Boarding-Enhancements).
 It fully integrates new outfits (from the latter) into fleets and ship variants (added by the former).